 DDR4 Design Rules

-Timing can be everything when working with sensitive signals and clock technology.
-Ensure your circuit board has the ability to manage its data effectively by following exemplary DDR4 PCB layout guidelines.
+Timing can be everything when working with sensitive signals and clock technology (clock speed and clock cycle).
+Ensure your circuit board has the ability to manage its data effectively by following exemplary DDR4 module layout guidelines.
 Otherwise you may encounter your design lagging behind, or encountering repeated issues with EMI and other signal-disruptive vulnerabilities.

 You’ll want to keep in mind that data rates ranging from 1.6Gbps to 3.2Gbps, large-scale fan-outs, and higher edge rates require specific techniques to maintain the minimum bit error rates needed for signal integrity.
 For example, lack of attention to design rules can lead to capacitive and inductive coupling from one signal to the next.
 As this coupling increases, crosstalk becomes increasingly troublesome.

 To reduce opportunities for capacitive coupling, you can remove all unused via pads from your design.
 Decoupling capacitors between the termination voltage (VTT) and the ground will minimize inductive coupling.
 The VTT powers the RAM and is separate from the input/output voltage (VIO) and the core voltage (VCORE).